 - If you're storing avocado halves, then slice them into halves.
 No need to remove the seed.
 Sprinkle a little lemon juice on each half.
 Then, wrap each piece tightly with plastic wrap or beeswax paper.

-- Place each avocado (or half) in a freezer bag and seal tight by pressing around the avocado to remove air pockets.
+- Place each avocado (or half) in a freezer bag (or these stasher bags!) and seal tight by pressing around the avocado to remove air pockets.

 🥑 Freezing avocado slices or cubes

 Sliced or cubed avocados will stay fresh for up to three months in the freezer.

 When to freeze avocados as slices or cubes: I freeze sliced avocados when I want to use them later in sandwiches or tacos.
 I freeze chunks of avocados primarily for using them in smoothies or making avocado ice cream or mousse.

 - Rinse and dry the avocados thoroughly to get rid of any dirt

 - Slice the avocado into two halves and remove the pit